alexeysas/sdc-advanced-lane-finding/writeup_template.md

 ## Advanced Lane Finding Project

+### Goal
-The goals of the project is to detect current car lane, detecting both left and right line.
+The goal of the project is to detect current car lane, detecting both left and right line.

+### Steps
 Following steps were applied:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.